mochen1030/DevTips/README.md

 # DevTips
-There are some tips about Qt or C++ program developing
+There are some tips about Qt or C++ program development.